evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 ' > vite.config.js
 ```

+Restart your vite server.

 ## Create memory client

 Now let's create a MemoryClient.
-A memory client is a [viem client](https://viem.sh/docs/clients/intro.html) using an in-memory transport.
-This means instead of sending requests to a RPC provider like alchemy it will be processing requests with tevm in memory.
+A memory client is a [viem client](https://viem.sh/docs/clients/intro.html) using an in-memory [transport](https://viem.sh/docs/clients/intro#transports).
+This means instead of sending requests to a RPC provider like alchemy it will be processing requests with tevm in memory in a local EVM instance running in JavaScript.

 Memory client is similar to `anvil` it can